WHAT WILL I STUDY?

 - Further Algorithms

 Grade 6 in GCSE Maths

-Grade 4 in GCSE ICT or Computer Science preferred
+Grade 4 in GCSE Computer Science or IT preferred

 HOW THE COURSE IS ASSESSED: